 Sparky! by Jenny Offill, illustrated by Chris Appelhans

-If you were told you could only get a pet that didn’t need to be fed, bathed, or walked, what would you do?
+If you were told you could only get a pet that didn’t need to be fed, bathed, walked, or use a pet hair remover to clean up loose hair, what would you do?
 You’d adopt a sloth, of course.
 This sweet friendship story between girl and sloth is heartfelt and beautifully written and illustrated – a favorite in my household. [picture book, ages 2 and up]

 You Don’t Want a Unicorn! by Ame Dyckman, illustrated by Liz Climo